Cooking is one of my passions. I like to make nutritious and tasty foods at home.

-- Take chickpea flour in a mixing bowl.
-Add red chili powder, carom seeds, and salt.
-Pour a glass of water.
-Mix well, so that there is no lump in the batter.
-Let the consistency be thick.
+- Put the chickpea flour in a mixing bowl.
+Add red chili powder, carom seeds, and half the salt.
+Pour in a glass of water.
+Mix well, so that there are no lumps in the batter.
+You want a thick consistency.

 - Put the cooked vegetables and the mashed potatoes in another mixing bowl.
-Add red chili powder (quantity as per instructions), garam masala powder, and salt.
-Add less salt because you've already put the salt in the batter.
-Mix the dry contents.
-You should be able to make medium-firm balls out of it.
-In case you want it more dry, add a spoon of plain flour to adjust the consistency.
-Prepare fist-sized balls out of the dough.
+Add the red chili powder, garam masala powder, and the other half of the salt.
+You should be able to make medium-firm balls with this.
+If it's too loose or wet, add a spoon of plain flour to adjust the consistency.
+Prepare fist-sized balls of the dough.